cyrolite/file-encrypter/README.md

 # File Encrypter

 A simple file encrypter/decrypter built in Java.
-This application allows you to encrypt and decrypt files using AES-256 encryption, with a graphical user interface (JavaFX) or console interface.
+This application allows you to encrypt and decrypt files using AES-256 encryption, with a graphical user interface (JavaFX).

 ## Features